0racle/raku-Math-Combinatorics/README.md

   > implemented in Raku

+### factorial and subfactorial

+Since several functions rely on getting the factorial (or subfactorial) of a number, I have those functions defined as well.

+    say factorial(6);  # OUTPUT: 720
+    say factorial(6);  # OUTPUT: 256

 ## NOTES

 The goal of this module is to be something similar to Perl's [Algorithm::Combinatorics](https://metacpan.org/pod/Algorithm::Combinatorics), implemented in NQP for fast performance.
 Not all functions are implemented in NQP, and if there's a function you'd like to add, I'm happy to accept pull requests for more algorithms, even in pure Raku.
 I - or others - can always work towards translating them to NQP later as time permits.

 ## CAVEATS & LIMITATIONS

-I held of on publishing this module for many years because I wanted to polish it, provide more functions, and implement faster `.skip` on things like permutations, where the n-th permutation in a sequence can be determined algorithmically.
+I held off on publishing this module for many years because I wanted to polish it, provide more functions, and implement faster `.skip` on things like `permutations` (where the n-th permutation in a sequence can be determined algorithmically).
 Unfortunately, I have learned that my life doesn't always permit the long periods of time to dedicate to this.

-I'm not a core, and my skill with NQP is that of a beginner, so I may not have written _the most_ efficient, however the implementations written in NQP should at least be noticeably faster than most pure-Raku functions implementing the same algorithms.
+My skill with NQP is that of a amateur, so I may not have written the _most_ efficient code, however the implementations written in NQP should at least be noticeably faster than most pure-Raku functions implementing the same algorithms.

 As always - pull requests are welcome, both for new functions, and improvements to the existing ones.